Fire at FDR Park forces road closures on I-95

-Crews were called out to the park around 2:30 a.m. for a fire on the halfpipe.
+Crews were called out to the park around 2:30 a.m. for a fire at the FDR Skatepark.

 Flames from the fire reached the Girard Point Bridge.
 As a precaution, Pennsylvania State Police shut down both directions of I-95 between Exit 19 and Exit 17 southbound and Exit 12 and Exit 17 northbound.